marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 **TranscriptionAligner**
 This component will create the allophones directory.

-Note: all of these steps expect a folder /lab/ with all the label files that come from either the EHMM or HTK Labeler.
+Note: all of these steps expect a folder /lab/ with all the label files that come from the HTK Labeler.
 The GUI will show green, as if the steps were completed successfully, even if the .lab files are not found.
 It is recommended to look in the Terminal for info on what files are being processed.

 ### <a name="step5" /> 5.
 Feature Vector Extraction from Text Data
 **FeatureSelection**